jails-org/jails-org.github.io/v3/reactor.md

-# Render ( Reactor )
+# Reactor

 > An Interface to update DOM with a new state, using the fantastic  [SodaJs](https://github.com/AlloyTeam/sodajs) Template System.

 You can either choose to change DOM directly or use Template System in Jails.
-To use the template system and update the view with a new state you have to extract `render` function helper and call it passing a **plain javascript object**.
+To use the template system and update the view with a new state you have to extract `reactor` function helper and call it passing a **plain javascript object**.

 !> Reactor uses [Morphdom](https://github.com/patrick-steele-idem/morphdom) in order to make **diffing** and optimize dom updates, if you choose to use template system, remember that if you do any dom changes manually, using `elm.classList.add` for instance, the next reactor update will discard that change.
 You can use `data-static` in order to bypass reactor dom changes to a specific node and its descendents.